emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 10 minutes\
 You attempt to bring back life to someone recently deceased.
 Choose the corpse a creature within 10m of you that died within the past 24 hours.
 If the corpse isn't relatively intact or the creature doesn't want to come back to life, the Flourish fails.

-If the spell is successfull, the creature return to life with 1 hit point, no uses of Flourishes remaining and other resources that recharges after a while, and still with any long-term debiliations of the old body.
+If the spell is successfull, the creature return to life with 1 hit point, no remaining uses of Flourishes and other resources that can only be used a limited number of times per day, and still with any long-term debiliations of the old body.
 The creature is also permanently changed by its time in the afterlife, such as a slight personality shift, a streak of white in the hair, or a strange new birthmark.

 You can use this Flourish once per day.